A How-to: Buying Investment Property With Less Pain and Lasting Business

 Before diving in, it should be clear to prospective buyers that as a profitable venture, foreign property investment is a long-term business plan.
-And aside from the prerogative of keeping up with tourism trends to be sure your property will serve its purpose, there are a few fundamental factors that every plan needs in order to succeed.
+And aside from keeping up with tourism trends to be sure your property will serve its due purpose, there are a few fundamental factors that every plan needs in order to succeed.

 The Property Investment Paradigm

 The essentials to start with are: your financial goals, how much time you can dedicate, and the purpose of your investment.
 How much are you willing to invest in your new property, and how much return-on-investment (ROI) do you expect to receive within a certain period of time?
 How much time will you personally have to take care of your new property?
 How do you want the outcome of your investment to look, and how is your plan going to achieve this goal?